Billy Keys: Professional career

 In February 2001, Keys signed with Grindavík of the Icelandic Úrvalsdeild karla.
-In his debut, he scored a season high 47 points along with 18 rebounds an 7 assists.
+In his debut, he scored a season high 47 points along with 18 rebounds and 7 assists.
 In three regular season games, he averaged 38.7 points, 12.7 rebounds and 5.7 assists.
 In the playoffs, Grindavík lost to Tindastóll, 1–2, in the first round with Keys averaging 26.0 points, 4.0 rebounds and 3.0 assists.

 Keys played with the Miami Heat during their 2002–03 NBA season training camp, but he did not play in any official NBA games with the club.
 He then played with the New York Knicks' NBA Summer League team, in the summer of 2003.
 Keys then won the 2004 CBA championship with the Dakota Wizards.

 In the summer of 2004, he played with the NBA Summer League teams of both the Detroit Pistons and the Denver Nuggets.
 He then played with Nuggets during their 2004–05 NBA season training camp, but he did not play in any official NBA games with the club.
 He next played with the NBA Summer League teams of both the Portland Trail Blazers and the Houston Rockets, in the summer of 2005.

 Keys also played in the three major European national domestic basketball leagues, the Italian LBA League, the Spanish ACB League, and the Greek Basket League.
 In 2009, he extended his contract with the EuroLeague club Maroussi.
 He retired from playing professional basketball in 2014.